AIV-Autonomous-Intelligent-Vehicles/hunter_ws/README.md

-# hunter_ws
-# AIV - Autonomous Intelligent Vehicle
+# hunter_ws from AIV

 ![IMG_5793](https://github.com/AIV-Autonomous-Intelligent-Vehicles/hunter_ws/assets/113443261/aea97be9-3727-415e-bfa2-a2239a522dba)

-Welcome to the official repository of AIV (Autonomous Intelligent Vehicle), the self-driving car club at Sejong University.
+Welcome to the official repository of AIV (Autonomous Intelligent Vehicles), the self-driving car club at Sejong University.

 ## About Us